Researcher information on REF

 REF Selection Process

-We are now in the process of preparation for the next exercise, which it is likely submissions will be required by 30 November 2020.
+We are already preparing for the next exercise, for which it is likely submissions will be required by 30 November 2020.
 Researchers should aim to get their work published in what they believe to be the best journals possible - discuss with your discipline colleagues to find what these are.
 There is only one primary conclusion: Publish the best outputs that you can!
 To support this, you should be looking all the time for appropriate external funding and making sure your PhD students are supported and complete on time.

 As set out in the assessment framework and guidance on submissions document, each HEI making a submission to REF is required to develop, document and apply a code of practice on selecting staff to include in their REF submissions.
 For reference, this document for UHI can be found here - declaration of individual circumstances 2014.
-However, it should be noted that the recommendation of the recent Stern report included as its first point that ALL research active staff should be returned to the REF.
+However, it should be noted that the recommendation of the Stern report included as its first point that ALL research active staff should be returned to the REF.
 This has not yet been confirmed by HEFCE as an adopted policy point but it is considered highly likely that it will be confirmed by summer 2017, and will have implications for the selection of staff for REF2021.